flyntwp/generator-flynt/README.md

 1. Fork the project and clone it.
 2. Run npm install inside the cloned folder.
 3. Run `npm link` to link the local installation for development purposes.
 (Run `npm unlink` to undo this step.)
-4. In any folder run `yo flynt` to run your local development version and test your changes.
+4. In any folder run `yo @flyntwp/flynt` to run your local development version and test your changes.
 5. Send a pull request from your fork to the main repo's master branch.

 Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.